Mobile Protected Firepower: Competition

-Production and fielding
+Production and cancellation

-As of January 2023, delivery of the first LRIP MPF system is expected in 19 months, and initial operational testing and evaluation is planned for the end of FY2024.
-The first unit equipped is scheduled for the fourth quarter of FY2025, consisting of a battalion of 42 MPFs.
+As of January 2023, delivery of the first LRIP MPF system is expected in 19 months, and Initial Operational Testing and Evaluation (IOT & E) is planned for the end of FY2024.
+The First Unit Equipped (FUE) is scheduled for the fourth quarter of FY2025, consisting of a battalion of 42 MPFs.
 Each LRIP MPF system is expected to cost about $12.8 million.
 Full-rate production MPF systems are expected to cost less than LRIP units.

-The Army’s MPF acquisition objective is for 504 systems, with Army officials noting that this number could vary slightly.
-Each IBCT will be allocated 14 MPFs.
-The MPFs will form a divisional level battalion, from which companies will the be detailed to the IBCTs.
+The Army's MPF acquisition objective is for 504 vehicles, with Army officials noting that this number could vary slightly.
+Each Infantry Brigade Combat Team (IBCT) will be allocated 14 MPFs.
+The MPFs will form a divisional level battalion, from which companies will be detailed to the IBCTs.
 The targeted fielding for the first unit equipped is FY2025.
 Under current Army plans, four MPF battalions are to be fielded by 2030, with the bulk of the planned acquisition scheduled to be completed by 2035.

+In June 2023, the Army designated the Mobile Protected Firepower combat vehicle as the M10 Booker after Private Robert D. Booker, who was killed in the North African campaign during World War II, and Staff Sergeant Stevon Booker, who was a tank commander during the invasion of Baghdad.

+The Defense Department announced in early May 2025 that the M10 program was being cancelled.
+Army Secretary Dan Driscoll indicated the vehicle had weight as well as design issues, making it too heavy for many intended missions.